The Journalism Department offers a variety of courses. See the list below for descriptions of each course.

 Reporting sports events for the news media; writing, and preparing sports material for publication.
 Prerequisite(s): ENG112.
 3 credits.

-Principles and techniques of news design and desktop publishing based on editorial values, readership studies, and comparative studies of publication using computer design software.
-Prerequisite(s): JRN 135.
+Principles and techniques of news design for print and online media based on editorial values, readership studies, and comparative studies of publications.
+Prerequisite(s): JRN 135 or JRN 170.
 3 credits.

 JRN 311—Television News Workshop

 Practical aspects of broadcast news gathering, news writing, editing and on camera performance for television news programs.
-Prerequisite(s): JRN 210 or COMP 253.
+Prerequisite(s): JRN 210 or COM 253.
 3 credits.

 The process of writing and selling freelance articles and an analysis of the magazine market.
 Prerequisite(s): ENG 112.
 3 credits.